About HIPAA Security Compliance

 Certified Secure Recovery of Electronic PHI

-Annual SOC 2 Type II Audit Reports signify the most stringent form of professional examination.
-The security control objectives established for our Audit Reports are designed to satisfy the stringent security requirements and audits mandated by the corporate clients, healthcare service providers and government agencies we serve.
+Annual SOC 2 Type II audits are the most stringent form of professional examination.
+The security control objectives established for our audits are designed to satisfy the stringent security requirements mandated by the corporate clients, healthcare service providers and government agencies we serve.

 - Control environment